-I would like to go ahead and arrange Live-In Care.
+I would like to go ahead and arrange care.
 What happens next?

 The first step would be for us to complete your Care Plan together.
 Your Care Plan is a personalised, holistic document which records your care and support needs as well as what is important to you, your likes and dislikes, preferences and how you wish the Carer to support you.